avoyer/Immigrants_and_Mainstream/README.md

 ___________________________________________________________________________________________

 The 1922 edition is included in this file.
 Other editions are being used under fair use, meaning they cannot be shared publically.
+For queries about research with the full Emily Post corpus, please contact Andrea Voyer.